dgaydukov/nodejs-quickstart/readme.md

 ### Description

 This project is a simple bootstrap Node.js app for backend.
 It's analogy for my [frontend](https://github.com/dgaydukov/react-quickstart) app.
+Technically whenever you need to start new project, you can start from scratch.
+Just run `npm init` in empty folder and go on.
+But on average it can take up to a week to set everything you need
+* app entry point
+* directory structure
+* dockerfile
+* ORM/database
+* migrations
+* tests
+* and so on...
+So, to save your time, here is a simple bootstrap project, that will help you to start develop your project immediately, without setting up everything from scratch.

 ### Installation